felixhageloh/uebersicht-widgets/README.md

 Got a widget to share?
 Great, create a **github repo** for it, then [open an issue here](https://github.com/felixhageloh/uebersicht-widgets/issues) and be sure to mention the url.
 It will get picked up ASAP!

+Note:
+Since tweaking the look of a widget is fun and easy, the widget gallery is probably the most useful if it serves as starting point instead of being a comprehensive list of all possible widgets.
+For this reason we try to keep the widget gallery as focused as possible.
+This means, instead of adding new widgets that are very similar to an existing widget, we try to encourage people to make a pull requests with their improvements (these could be technical improvements or style/design improvements).

 ## Widget format

 Your repo should contain at least these three files: